The theme of our Winter 2026 edition is:

 **PLEASE NOTE** This category is for translations ONLY.
 Original work that is not in translation will be declined unread.

-We are currently accepting submissions for our A FORMAL FEELING issue.
+We are currently accepting submissions for our COLLABORATIONS issue.
 We welcome unpublished translations into English from any language, provided the translator has obtained permission from the author (or vice versa, if the author is submitting).
 Please include a copy of the original work.
+Word limits:

-- Poetry: Up to 5 poems, not to exceed 7 pages.
+• Poetry: Submit 3-5 poems, not to exceed 8 pages.
 Please submit all work + bio in a single Word file, with each poem beginning on a separate page.
-Please include your name and contact information on each page.